 You spend 9 months preparing for the arrival of your little one.
-Finding out all about labour and birth to try and be prepared.
+Finding out all about labor and birth to try and be prepared.
 Going shopping to make sure you’ve got all the essentials for your newborn.

 You’ve probably been given a million pieces of conflicting advice about pregnancy and having a baby, whether you asked for it or not.
 But you might not have thought too much about the time just after giving birth – the postpartum period.

 Having a baby is seriously tough work for your body and it can be emotionally challenging too.
 It takes time to recover afterwards.

 Here are some of the best pieces of postpartum advice from mama’s who’ve been there, to help you enjoy your first moments with your brand new baby, whilst dealing with the postpartum period in all its glory.